 The borehole locations were determined by Paterson personnel taking into consideration the presence of underground and aboveground services.
 The location and ground surface elevation at each borehole location was surveyed by Paterson personnel.
-The ground surface elevations at the borehole locations were surveyed with respect to a temporary benchmark (TBM), consisting of the a catch basin located on Booth Street.
-An assumed elevation of 100.00 m was assigned for the TBM.
-The borehole locations and ground surface elevation at each borehole location are presented on Drawing PG4545-1 - Test Hole Location Plan in Appendix 2.
+The ground surface elevations at the borehole locations were surveyed with respect to a temporary benchmark (TBM), consisting of the top of spindle of a fire hydrant located across Gloucester Street from the subject site.
+A geodetic elevation of 73.25 m was provided to the TBM on the Site Plan prepared by Roderick Lahey Architect Inc. The borehole locations and ground surface elevation at each borehole location are presented on Drawing PG4513-1 - Test Hole Location Plan in Appendix 2.